paxdev/paxdev.github.io/_posts/2021-12-02-docker-running-containers.md

 ## Specific versions of Images

 Images are specified by a `Tag`.
-In the above example ew have the `latest` image.
+In the above example we have the `latest` image.

 We can pull a specific version of an image as follows